ukrocks007/MCQs/JS.md

 - [ ] [LOG] => Operation not valid!
 - [ ] [LOG] => AVG => 4

-> 19. Use the filter function to get the list of add numbers from arr.
+> 19. Use the filter function to get the list of odd numbers from arr.
 ```
 let arr = [3, 4, 8, 1, 7, 4, 9];
 ```